-The Peron Heritage Precinct offers historical context from the point of view of European settlers, with the homestead now open for public interest.
-Shark Bay was first inhabited by the Malgana Aboriginal people, and there are over 130 Aboriginal heritage sites in Shark Bay, including middens, quarries, rock shelters, and burial sites.
-The Aboriginal people of the region support and provide cultural walking tours, which take visitors through the bushlands of Shark Bay, providing historical context, and introducing visitors to bush tucker and natural medicines used by the Aboriginal people who lived on the land for thousands of years.
+The Peron Heritage Precinct Shearer's Quarters offers displays of early European pastoral history; Malgana cultural heritage and interpretive displays of local fauna.
+Visitors can also enjoy the Artesian Hot Tub and BBQ area.
+Shark Bay was first inhabited by the Malgana Aboriginal people, with over 130 Aboriginal heritage sites in Shark Bay, including middens, quarries, rock shelters and burial sites.
+The Aboriginal people of the region support and provide cultural walking tours, which take visitors through the bushlands of Shark Bay, providing historical context and introducing visitors to bush tucker and natural medicines used by the Aboriginal people who lived on the land for thousands of years.
 Forecast Visitation to Western Australia (2016/17 to 2026/27) International Visitors up 67.9% Domestic Visitors up 32.9% STARTING A LOCAL BUSINESS Shark Bay welcomes all businesses, from sole traders to international organisations, and has a range of local services and State Government agency presence in the region to assist your endeavour.
 If you are seeking to invest, set up, relocate or expand your business in Shark Bay, contact the Shire of Shark Bay today.
 The Shire of Shark Bay can assist with planning approval advice and support, site selection and facilitating introductions to local industry contacts, the Shark Bay Business Association and government bodies.

-businesses registered in the Shire of Shark Bay between 2012 and 2015 Shark Bay's pristine, natural beauty is unsurpassed globally and provides iconic and unique footage marketable to international multi-media platforms whose appetite for understanding our natural world is increasing exponentially.
-With diverse marine mega fauna, including dolphins, sharks, whales and dugongs combined with thriving Aboriginal cultural awareness, a colourful Early Explorer, Pearling and Pastoral history, outstanding modern infrastructure and facilities, Shark Bay represents one of the last global frontiers for truly unique Australian environmental documentary film making.
+35 new businesses registered in the Shire of Shark Bay between 2012 and 2015 Shark Bay's pristine, natural beauty is unsurpassed globally and provides iconic and unique footage marketable to international multi-media platforms whose appetite for understanding our natural world is increasing exponentially.
+With diverse marine mega fauna, including dolphins, turtles, manta rays, sharks, whales and dugongs combined with thriving Aboriginal cultural awareness, a colourful Early Explorer, Pearling and Pastoral history, outstanding modern infrastructure and facilities, Shark Bay represents one of the last global frontiers for truly unique Australian environmental documentary film making.
 Leon Deschamps and Shayne Thomson FINN Films-Shark Bay